Romero

 The world premiere of Romero was staged as a ritual container for memory, rupture, and spiritual reckoning rather than a literal historical reconstruction.

-When I first read Xiomara Cornejo’s Romero, I knew the design had to hold more than history; it had to hold ghosts.
-Set in the final hours of Archbishop Óscar Romero’s life, the play bends time and invites the dead to speak.
+When I first read Xiomara Cornejo's Romero, I knew the scenic design had to hold more than history; it had to hold ghosts.
+Set in the final hours of Archbishop Oscar Romero's life, the play bends time and invites the dead to speak.
 It is not realism.
 It is ritual.

-The scenic world emerged from the tension between sacredness and rupture.
-At the center stood a cruciform arch, part cathedral and part memory portal.
-Below it, a fractured platform and a textured black floor marked with five-point stars anchored the action in both earth and spirit.
+The world emerged from the tension between sacredness and rupture.
+A cruciform arch stood at the center, part cathedral and part memory portal, while a fractured platform and textured black floor anchored the action in both earth and spirit.

 Written byXiomara Cornejo